MobiSense/Ziggo-Device/README.md

 ![framework](figs/framework.jpg)

-We also provide more in-depth [documentation](docs/system-design.md) explaining specific design principles for ZIGGO TSNPerf.
+We also provide more in-depth [documentation](docs/system-design.md) explaining specific design principles for ZIGGO Device.

 ## Demo APP Tutorial

-We also provide a [testbed build document](docs/testbed.md) that allows you to build a real-time Ethernet system using the ZIGGO swtich and TSNPerf.
+We also provide a [testbed build document](docs/testbed.md) that allows you to build a real-time Ethernet system using the ZIGGO swtich and Device.

 Through this platform, we can measure the `delay` and `jitter` of TSN time-critcial traffic, the switch's `gating capability`, `bandwidth guarantee` and `gating accuracy`.